 Congruent with this approach is my person-centered nature.
 This means that I treat you as the expert on your experiences and will follow your lead as it pertains to your comfort level incorporating the various aspects of this modality into our work together.

 MA - Clinical Mental Health Counseling with a specialization in Dance/Movement Therapy, Lesley University

 BA - Psychology and Dance Studies double major, University of Rochester

 Active member of the national American Dance Therapy Association (ADTA) and the Washington State ADTA Chapter

 Outside of this practice

-In my personal life, I am a wife, new mom, and pet parent to my dog Velcro and my cat Darcy.
-I love getting cozy with a book, chunky sweater, and warm latte on an overcast autumn day.
-I also still dance on a regular basis, both out with friends and in a studio.
+In my personal life, I am a wife, mother, and pet parent to my dog Velcro and my cat Darcy.
+I love gardening and watching flowers bloom.
+I also still dance on a regular basis, formally and informally.